MaayanLab/slackbot-tutorial/2-setting-up.md

-# Setting Up
+# :sparkles: Setting Up
 ## Retrieve Tokens

 After you've installed the app, you will be brought back to the app's landing page.
 There will now be a **Bot User OAuth Access Token**.
 This is a very important piece of information that we will need later.
 This slack bot token allows you to call the methods described by the scopes you requested during installation.
-KEEP THIS SAFE!!
-It is an identifying sensitive piece of information about your bot!
+> :star: KEEP THIS SAFE!!
+It is an sensitive piece of identifying information about your bot!

 <img width="719" alt="Screen Shot 2020-07-15 at 3 36 42 PM" src="https://user-images.githubusercontent.com/66278476/87588048-04303280-c6b1-11ea-8b57-ac908de0f0a3.png">